Creativity is not just important to personal growth– it’s

 common: dopamine.
 So if you still aren’t sure that you’re creative,

 just try something new.
-Like that {Yearbook video I posted last week}.
+Like this {Yearbook }.

 Your